IndaPlus25/task-3-yea/README.md

 objects within BlueJ.
 Do things still work as expected if a negative value is passed to the `setIncrement` method?
 Add a check to this method to prevent a negative value from being assigned to `increment`.

+### Grading Criteria
+Each week we will communicate grading criteria through the [issue tracker](../../issues/).
+Grading criteria set the basic standards for a pass, komp or fail, so it is essential you review them each week.
+These will change over time as your skills develop, so make sure you read the grading criteria issue carefully and tick off all the requirements.